Descriptions and Eligibility

 Federal Children of Fallen Heroes Scholarship: Under this scholarship, a Pell-eligible student whose parent or guardian died in the line of duty while performing as a public safety officer is eligible to receive a maximum Pell Grant for the award year for which the determination of eligibility is made.
 To qualify for this scholarship, a student must be Pell-eligible and be less than 24 years of age or enrolled at an institution of higher education at the time of his or her parent’s or guardian’s death.
 In subsequent award years, the student continues to be eligible for the scholarship, as long as the student has a Pell-eligible EFC and continues to be an eligible student.
 All federal aid awarded to such eligible students must be based on an EFC of zero without regard to the student’s calculated EFC.
 Go to www.nasfaa.org for the exact language and who is considered a public safety officer.

 VCCS Foster Care Tuition Grant: The Tuition Grant program provides tuition and fees at any Virginia community college for high school graduates or general education development (GED) completers in foster care, in the custody of a social services agency, or considered a special needs adoption.
 A minimum of 6 credit hours is required and financial need must be demonstrated.
 The grant covers tuition and fees only for students not already receiving sufficient federal and state grant eligibility to cover those expenses.
 Students who would like to be considered for this grant should send proof of their foster care or special needs adoptee status to the Financial Aid Office.
+Online information can be found online at https://greatexpectations.vccs.edu/.
+This grant may be renewed each year by filing an on-time application and continuing to meet eligibility requirements.

 Federal Direct Stafford Loan: Direct Loans, from the William D. Ford Federal Direct Loan Program, are low-interest loans for eligible students to help cover the cost of higher education.
 Eligibility for Direct Loans is determined by the college and the U.S. Department of Education from the results of the Free Application for Federal Student Aid (FAFSA).
 Eligible students borrow directly from the U.S. Department of Education.
 A minimum of 6 credit hours per semester is required.
 We encourage students to borrow only what they need to meet their educational expenses.
 Loans must be repaid, with interest.
 Students begin making payments on student loans six months after graduating, stopping attendance, or dropping enrollment to less than half-time (enrolled in fewer than six credit hours).
 Not all VCCS colleges participate in the federal loan programs.
 The college reserves the right to deny a loan on a case-by-case basis under 34 CFR 685.301(a) when a student a) has a pattern of non-passing grades, b) has a previous default, or c) has an existing loan debt that approaches undergraduate limits.